IkwhanChang/lyrics-to-music/README.md

 A Java program to listen to other accompaniment accompanied by the lyrics.
 In the guitar code of 4/4 time, the user collects the lyrics and the code for each word and completes one song.

 ## Note
 (This project was my first object-orinted programming class in 2012.
-After I quit my 3-years experience in Java programmer, I tried to take a lot of classes such as OOP, Data Structure, Algorithms and so on.
+After I quitted my 3-years experience in Java programmer, I tried to take a lot of classes such as OOP, Data Structure, Algorithms and so on.
 Although this project has a bad GUI, I remember it was quite a good project for learning the OOP's default concept as well as some design patterns.)

 ## How to Run